huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 over HTTP {{?RFC8484}}.
 DoQ enforces the same restriction.

 The Extension Mechanisms for DNS (EDNS) {{!RFC6891}} allow peers to specify the UDP message size.
 This parameter is ignored by DoQ.
-DoQ implementations always assume that the maximum message size is 65535 bytes.
+DoQ implementations MUST always assume that the maximum message size is 65535 bytes.

 # Implementation Requirements